viswasrirupa/home/_pages/Bio.md

   image: /assets/images/gtech2.jpg
 ---

-Before my doctoral studies, I worked as a Business Intelligence and ETL (Extract, Transform and Load) developer at a US based consulting firm for 5 years.
-During this period, I developed and deployed analytical data warehousing models to facilitate efficient and insightful generation and retrieval of data.
-During my Ph.D.
-I have interned as a Data Scientist for Dell and Koch.
-Aside from my professional and academic interests, I also dabble at game programming using Unity and [Processing](https://processing.org/).
-My other interests include painting (traditional and digital), playing the keyboard, and chess.
+Before my gradute program, I worked as a Senior Big Data Engineer at a technology consulting firm for 10 years, with 3.5 years working onsite with my client headquartered at Chicago, Illinois.
+During this stint, I have designed, led and implemented Business Intelligence Solutions in building an enterprise data warehouse to facilitate insightful generation, retrieval and visualization of data.
+I have applied a wide range of Data Integration/  visualization tools on relational databases and distributed file systems that has inculcated a flexible mindset in me towards new tools and technologies.
+During my graduate program, I was involved in a Capstone project to provide Machine learning solution to a leading furniture and interior space solutions company.
+My other interests include painting, paper quilling and singing Indian classical music.

 ## Education
 - **Georgia Institute of Technology** (2021 - 2022)